-Prerequisite(s): MATH0010 or concurrent or placement.
-(HO) (WI) Offered at Charlotte, Denver, Denver CE, Miami, Online, Providence, Providence CE
+Prerequisite(s): MATH0010 (or concurrent) or math placement, sophomore status.
+(HO) (WI)

+Offered at Charlotte, Denver, Denver CE, Miami, Online, Providence, Providence CE

 FSM2045 Introduction to Menu Planning and Cost Controls

 This course allows the student to learn and apply the skills of professional menu development while learning the importance and use of the proper tools and documents needed to control food and beverage costs and analyze sales.
 This course introduces various food service concepts, explores labor and overhead expenses and introduces the income statement as a method of evaluating business success.